Review: DRACULA at Elmwood Playhouse

 The play follows the timeless vampire, Dracula, as he travels from Transylvania to London in search of new blood.
 It is set in a sanatorium outside London run by Dr. John Seward.
 A mysterious illness has afflicted Seward’s daughter, Lucy, who is inexplicably frail, anemic and suffers bad dreams.
 He summons Professor Abraham Van Helsing to help find the cause and a cure before it’s too late.

-Michael Edan ably directed, although this reviewer wishes he could have evoked more convincing portrayals from some of his players.
-Still, it was fun to watch the actors sink their teeth into Stoker’s enduring tale of terror.
+Michael Edan ably directed, although one wishes he could have evoked more convincing portrayals from some of his players.
+Still, it is fun to watch the performers sink their teeth into Stoker’s enduring tale of terror.

-At the finale, Bruce Apar addresses the audience directly as he warns, “When you arrive home tonight and see a face at the window, remember that these things do exist.”
-We leave the theater with a sense of foreboding that accompanies us home and back to our own reality.
+At the finale, Bruce Apar (as Van Helsing) addresses the audience directly as he warns, “When you arrive home tonight and see a face at the window, remember that these things do exist.”
+We leave the theater with a sense of foreboding that accompanies us home and back to our reality.

-DRACULA in three acts with two intermissions, runs September 8 through October 7.
-Fridays and Saturdays at 8 p.m., Sundays at 2 p.m.with a Thursday night performance on October 5 at 8 p.m.
+Dracula is performed in three acts with two intermissions, and runs through October 7.
+Fridays and Saturdays at 8 p.m., Sundays at 2 p.m., with a Thursday night performance on October 5 at 8 p.m.
 Tickets are $30/ $27 Senior/Youth/Military.

-Elmwood Playhouse, a nonprofit community theater in Rockland County NY, provides a local, intimate setting for live theatre, located on 10 Park Street in Nyack, NY.
-For reservations, information or directions, call the Elmwood Playhouse Box Office at (845) 353-1313, or visit www.elmwoodplayhouse.com
+Elmwood Playhouse, a nonprofit community theater in Rockland County, NY, provides a local, intimate setting for live theatre, located on 10 Park Street in Nyack, NY.
+For reservations, information or directions, call the Elmwood Playhouse Box Office at (845) 353-1313, or visit Click Here

+Pia Haas is a veteran theater teacher and director, currently affilaited with Armonk Players in Westchester County, New York.

 Videos